 - FRUSTRATION: Legitimize feelings: It’s ok to feel frustrated.

-- DEPRESSION: Encouraging support with solution focus.
-You need time to process.
-Eventually you will find a solution…
+- DEPRESSION: Encouraging support with a solution focus.
+It would be best if you had time to process it.
+Eventually, you will find a solution…

 - TESTING: Nurture the spark of positivity!
-Eventually positivity and the need to move one comes.
+Eventually, positivity and the need to move come.
 Nurture it.

 - ACCEPTANCE: Appreciation and integration.
 Reflect on what happened and how you moved on.
 Encourage it in others.